sca075/mqtt_vacuum_camera/README.md

   camera: true
 ```

-The below pass automatically the data to use the card please do not forget to use the **internal_variables** *your topic can be retrived also from the camera attribe vacuum_topic.*
+The below pass automatically the data to use the card please do not forget to use the **internal_variables** *your topic can be obtained also from the camera attributes vacuum_topic.*

 ```
 type: custom:xiaomi-vacuum-map-card